Ace Mahbaz: Career

-He has since appeared as an actor and performer in various sign languages, including DGS, BSL, LIS, Svenska TS and LSF, at festivals such as Festival Clin d'œil in Reims, France.
+He has since appeared as an actor and performer in various sign languages, including DGS, BSL, LIS, Svenska TS and LSF, at festivals such as Clin d'œil in Reims, France.
 Ace has won first place in the poetry slam competition (BÄÄM!
 Der Deaf Slam and Poetry Slam vs. Gebärden Slam) in Berlin twice.
-He has also acted in various short films and played the roles of Oberon and Theseus in a production of A A Midsummer Night's Dream at Shakespeare's Globe.
+He has also acted in various short films and played the roles of Oberon and Theseus in a production of A Midsummer Night's Dream at Shakespeare's Globe.

+Screen work

+Mahbaz started out in various short films, and has also worked as a sign language and Deaf consultant on film and theatre projects about Deaf people, and on visual work aimed at wider audiences.
+He later moved into leading mainstream screen roles.

+In 2024 Mahbaz was cast in the BBC One series Reunion, a four-part British Sign Language thriller written by William Mager and produced by Warp Films for BBC One and BBC iPlayer.
+He played Ray Mokhtar; the series was broadcast in April 2025 and is one of the first mainstream dramas to be led by a predominantly Deaf cast and to use sign language throughout.

+He is also part of the all-Deaf lead cast of Retreat, a British thriller written and directed by Ted Evans, which premiered at the 2025 Toronto International Film Festival.

+Filmmaking

-Mahbaz is also a co-creator and actor in the sitcom TV series Small World.
-He works for the television program Sehen statt hören on Bayerischer Rundfunk as an author, director, and presenter.
+He is a co-creator and actor in the sitcom Small World, and has worked on the television programme Sehen statt Hören, a long-running German television magazine programme for Deaf and hard-of-hearing viewers broadcast by Bayerischer Rundfunk, contributing as a writer, director and presenter.

-In 2024, he was cast in BBC One series Reunion.
+Mahbaz's debut short film as writer and director, A Familiar Stranger (2025), screened at international film festivals, including the London Short Film Festival and Encounters in Bristol.